Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Discussion

 What are then the consequences of weak identifiability and bias in the spatiotemporal random effects model for estimated occupancy?
-The consequences were well visualized when predictions were needed in the last simulation scenario where simulated occupancy data were clustered in space and time.
-This kind of gappy data are common in species distribution modeling data sets \citep{bowler2024treating, altwegg2019occupancy}, and can be generated when, for instance, fieldwork takes place in locations closer to where most people live and/or around attractive places \citep{isaac2020data}, and occur in periods when the focal species is more likely to be seen \citep{bishop2013utility}.
-Notably, spatially and temporally sparse data produced by this scenario yielded spatial random effects with small variation, and a biased high occupancy estimator.
-There was an overestimation of occupancy estimator when it was truly low, and the site-level occupancy estimates were closer to the yearly average site occupancy ($\beta_0$) than they should have been.
-This pull towards the average occurred due to the strong influence of the random effects, combined to a spatial decay estimation biased high and a temporal autocorrelation biased low.
+The consequences were well visualized when predictions were needed in the last simulation scenarios where simulated occupancy data was clustered in space and time.
+This clustered configuration of surveys is a common characteristic of the datasets used to model species distributions \citep{altwegg2019occupancy, bowler2024treating}, and can be generated when, for instance, fieldwork takes place in locations closer to where most people live and/or in the vicinity of attractive locations \citep{isaac2020data}, and occurs during periods when the focal species is more likely to be sighted \citep{bishop2013utility}.
+Such spatially and temporally clustered observations yielded spatial random effects with small variation, and a biased high occupancy estimator.
+There was an overestimation of the occupancy estimator when it was truly low, and the site-level occupancy estimates were closer to the yearly average site occupancy ($\beta_0$) than they should have been.
+This pull towards the average occurred due to the strong influence of the random effects, combined with a biased high spatial decay estimation and a biased low temporal autocorrelation.
 Predictions of occupancy in space for unsampled sites were thus nearly constant, reflecting the average of the spatial random effect.
-Interestingly, a similar pattern was found in the analyses of the common blue occupancy considering the full Nouvelle-Aquitaine data.
+Interestingly, a similar pattern was found in the analyses of the common blue occupancy based on the full Nouvelle-Aquitaine data.
 D\&S (p.
-366) statement that ``future simulation studies could assess the reliability of `mixed' designs when there is a non-random spatial and/temporal pattern in the sites and/or seasons in which multiple visits are performed''.
+366) suggested that ``future simulation studies could assess the reliability of `mixed' designs when there is a non-random spatial and/temporal pattern in the sites and/or seasons in which multiple visits are performed''.
 We provide here this assessment, and find that spatiotemporal clusters in occupancy data are challenging for occupancy models with spatially and temporally autocorrelated random effects.